ReScience/ReScience-submission/article/article.md

 growth with an absolute maximum of 0.75 and an absolute minimum of 0.25."*.
 This algorithm is not described in the article, but from sources, it appears that it is based on the estimation of the weight gradient along the sigmoid.
-We use instead a more Oja-inspired expression given in the *Synapse* table.
+We use instead an Oja-like rule given in the *Synapse* table.

 \